 If the provider has the phoneOk flag set or the textOk set, the user can click on the number and a prompt to call or text.

-At the bottom is a button to “Add 5 more”.
-This number should be configurable within the code.
+The list of results should perform like an infinite scroll.
 When making the server call from 3.1.1 the exclude option should be the userIds of the providers already returned.
+An empty JSON result will be returned when there are no more providers to return.